If you are experiencing a medical emergency please dial 911 immediately

 You are the only person who knows what mix is right for you.
-You may be willing to pay more if you can get the problem taken care of quickly.
 You may be willing to go through a very risky surgery if it could cure a serious health problem.
-Or you may be willing to put up with some pain if it means you can avoid a treatment with bad side effects or high cost.
+Or you may be willing to put up with some pain if it means you can avoid a treatment with bad side effects.

 For many decisions, these issues are just as important as the medical facts.
 They are part of what makes a decision right for you.
 They affect whether you get the care you want at a cost that seems reasonable to you.